113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cdn.md

 {:tip: .tip}
 {:codeblock: .codeblock}

-# Working with the Content Delivery Service (CDN) service
+# Working with the Content Delivery Newtork (CDN) service
 {: #sl-cdn-service}

 The Content Delivery Network (CDN) service distributes content where its needed.
 A CDN is a system of distributed servers that deliver web content based on the geographic locations of the user, the origin of the webpage, and the content delivery server.